f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>Thankfully, the developers have mostly now come to their senses and have realized</span>
     <span>the need for full compatibility with one another, so they don&rsquo;t have to write multi </span>
     <span>exception code.
 But there remain millions of legacy browsers that will be in use for a</span>
     <span>good many years to come.
-Luckily, there are solutions for the incompatibility prob‐</span>
-    <span>lems, and later in this book we&rsquo;ll look at libraries and techniques that enable you to</span>
+Luckily, there are solutions for the incompatibility problems, and later in this book we&rsquo;ll look at libraries and techniques that enable you to</span>
     <span>safely ignore these differences.</span><br/>
     <span>For now, let&rsquo;s take a look at how to use basic JavaScript, accepted by all browsers:</span>
     <pre><code class="javascript">